sergey-sw/raft-playground/README.md

 2022-11-19 18:09:59.606 raft-node-n2 INFO Sent leader heartbeat in term 15.
 Follower delays: {n4=2, n5=0}
 ```

-### Summary
+### Summary of the leader election demo

-In this simplified example you learned the basics of leader election in Raft.
+In this simplified example you learned the basics of leader election process in Raft.

-Nodes promote themselves from `follower` to `candidate` role and try to win the election if there's no leader yet.
+Nodes promote themselves from `follower` to `candidate` role and try to win the election.

 Each election has a `term`, which start from `1` and increase monotonically in each new round of election.
 Terms represent the order of events or in some sense, time.